vmware-tanzu/tanzu-dev-portal/content/guides/spring-circuit-breaker/index.md

 As you can see with even this pedagogical example, adding a circuit breaker has a noticeable effect.
 Critically, circuit breakers allow your application to respond to inevitable failures in a planned, predictable way.

-## Wrapping Up
+## Wrapping up
 Distributed applications are quickly becoming the new normal in software.
 And while they provide many benefits, they come with additional complexity.
-Systems must be designed to account for failing remote calls; adding circuit breakers to code no longer requires hand rolled solutions but it is vital for a healthy micro(service)biome.
-Your code will be more resilient allowing you to sleep better while also minimizing disruptions to your customers.
+Systems must be designed to account for failing remote calls; adding circuit breakers to code no longer requires hand-rolled solutions, but it is vital for a healthy micro(service)biome.
+Your code will be more resilient, allowing you to sleep better while also minimizing disruptions to your customers.

 Looking for more information about circuit breakers?
 Check out:
 * [Circuit Breaker Pattern](https://martinfowler.com/bliki/CircuitBreaker.html)